 Since 2006 the Chachi indigenous people have worked with Conservation International and GTZ (the German technical cooperation agency) to establish an innovative model for community-based conservation.
 At the heart of the Ecuadorian portion of the megadiverse Chocó bioregion Chachi communities have declared conservation areas totaling 7,200 hectares, funded in part through conservation incentive agreements.
-Under these agreements, the Chachis receive financial support for alternative development initiatives and public services, chosen by the communities themselves, in exchange for reserve creation and management.
+Under these agreements, the Chachi receive financial support for alternative development initiatives and public services, chosen by the communities themselves in exchange for reserve creation and management.

-To date the key ecosystem service driving funding is biodiversity conservation, but funds are insufficient for long-term sustainability.
+To date they have received funding for their biodiversity, but the funds are insufficient for long-term sustainability.
 By integrating carbon finance for avoided deforestation, biodiversity finance would be leveraged and the area could be significantly expanded to neighboring communities who have expressed strong interest in the incentive agreements.
-Incubator support is allowing the project to develop the technical analyses needed to consolidate this market opportunity, including baseline establishment and carbon stock assessments.
+The Incubator will help support the development of the technical analyses needed to consolidate this market opportunity, including baseline establishment and carbon stock assessments.